-We can only accept applicants who hold a valid Canadian permanent resident card or a valid Canadian long-term visa (i.e. a work, study, or visitor’s visa with an ensured permit to re-enter Canada) with multiple entries.
+We can only accept applicants who hold a valid Canadian permanent resident card or a valid Canadian temporary resident visa (i.e. a work or study visa with an ensured permit to re-enter Canada) with multiple entries.
 Its validity has to extend the duration of your stay by at least three months.
 If you have not applied for your permanent resident card yet, please contact the competent Canadian authority, Immigration, Refugees and Citizenship Canada (IRCC).

 Please submit your application to the visa section at the consulate of the country which is your primary destination.
 If you do not have a primary destination among the countries listed above, please apply at the consulate of the country that is your first point of entry.

 Just submit the requested documents for the kind of visa you want to apply for as well as an original or certified copy of your spouse’s German passport and the original or certified copy of your certificate of marriage.